xdmnl/api-documentation/source/includes/_endpoints.md

 _links.self | string | URL of the channel.
 _links.related | object |
-_links.related.inbox | string | URL of the inbox to which the channel is sending messages. id | string | Unique identifier for the channel. address | string | Address receiving the messages. type | enum | Type of the channel. send_as | string (optional) | Address which appears as the sender for messages sent from Front. settings | object |
+_links.related.inbox | string | URL of the inbox to which the channel is sending messages.
+_links.related.owner | string | URL of the team of teammate of the channel id | string | Unique identifier for the channel. address | string | Address receiving the messages. type | enum | Type of the channel. send_as | string (optional) | Address which appears as the sender for messages sent from Front. settings | object |
+is_private | boolean | Whether or not the channel is individual

 A channel is a resource which can send and receive messages.